laurent-martin/aspera-api-examples/README.md

     This will:

-    - create an empty configuration file from the template
+    - Create an empty configuration file from the template.
-    - download the Aspera Transfer SDK
+    - Download the Aspera Transfer SDK.
-    - extract the SDK to the expected folder.
+    - Extract the SDK to the expected folder.

-    > **Note:** If you don't have internet access on the system, download the Transfer SDK with a system with internet from: <https://ibm.biz/aspera_transfer_sdk> and place the file here: `<main folder>/sdk/trsdk/transfer_sdk.zip`
+    > **Note:** If you don't have internet access on the system then download the Transfer SDK on a system with internet from: <https://ibm.biz/aspera_transfer_sdk> and place the file here: `<main folder>/generated/trsdk/transfer_sdk.zip`

 2. Refer to [Configuration File](#configuration-file): Edit the file `private/config.yaml` and fill values.